 2 ISO/IEC 14496-10: 2005, Information technology - Coding of audio-visual objects - Part 10: Advanced Video Coding was well above the data rate of the services offered in the past.
 However, the year-over-year growth drove service speeds well above the initial levels, to 20, 50 and even higher Mbps tiers today, which can't be supported by the single channel.
-MSOs then went to multiple DOCSIS channels, now reaching 4 and even 8 channels, and soon requiring well beyond that.
+MSOs then went to multiple DOCSIS channels, now reaching 16, 24, and even 32 channels, and soon requiring well beyond the capacity supported by DOCSIS 3.0.